stared/livelossplot/README.md

 It started as [this gist](https://gist.github.com/stared/dfb4dfaf6d9a8501cd1cc8b8cb806d2e).
 Since it went popular, I decided to rewrite it as a package.

-Oh, an I am in general interested in data vis, see [Simple diagrams of convoluted neural networks](https://medium.com/inbrowserai/simple-diagrams-of-convoluted-neural-networks-39c097d2925b) (and overview of deep learning architecture diagrams):
+Oh, and I am in general interested in data vis, see [Simple diagrams of convoluted neural networks](https://medium.com/inbrowserai/simple-diagrams-of-convoluted-neural-networks-39c097d2925b) (and overview of deep learning architecture diagrams):

 > A good diagram is worth a thousand equations — let’s create more of these!

 ...or [my other data vis projects](https://p.migdal.pl/projects/).

-## To do
+## Todo

 If you want more functionality - open an [Issue](https://github.com/stared/livelossplot/issues) or even better - prepare a [Pull Request](https://github.com/stared/livelossplot/pulls).